U.S. Navy adds CGI, DRS to umbrella contract for network upgrades

 The seven firms will compete for work under the large contract.

-The five other companies are a unit of Britain’s BAE Systems Plc (BAES.L), General Dynamics Corp (GD.N), Global Technology Systems, Northrop Grumman Corp (NOC.N) and Serco Inc, a unit of Britain’s Serco Group Plc (SRP.L), the Navy said.
+The five other companies are a unit of Britain’s BAE Systems Plc, General Dynamics Corp, Global Technology Systems, Northrop Grumman Corp and Serco Inc, a unit of Britain’s Serco Group Plc, the Navy said.

 Reporting by Andrea Shalal